 Feed: You need to feed the chicks you are raising a chick starter for the first 8 weeks and then you can switch them over to a grower feed.

 Treats: Chicks love treats, you can feed them small amounts of meal worms, greens, weeds, fruits, meat scraps and even boiled eggs.

 Handling: If you are raising chicks, and want them to be friendly you need to handle them and a lot.
 Chicks are fragile so be careful with them, hold them securely and don’t let them fall.
 Supervise any children handling them to make sure none of them get squished.

 To set up for the chicks you are going to want to find a place for your brooder or box (Put it in a place not drafty and where if you have other pets the can’t get to them).
 If you use a box put the shavings in it.
 This helps their legs to not get injured and is also for the waste.
 You will need to change this often.

 Fill your feeder with a chick starter feed and put it in the brooder in a place they can get all the way around it but it is out of the direct heat.

 Fill the water bottle and put in the box. (again put in a place where they can get all the way around it and where it is out of the direct heat and add the marbles.
 They need constant access to both food and water at all times.

 Place your new chicks into the brooder but keep an eye on them if they start panting you are going to need to move the light up.
 Or if they peep really loud you want to lower the light.

-If you decide to add more chicks to your flock in the brooder later make sure you do not just drop them into the general population.
-Introduce them slowly, put them in a place they can see each other but not touch for at least a day.
-When you do release them with the “cool kids” stick around and make sure they don’t get picked on too much – some pecking is normal, resist being “mom” and coming to the rescue unless absolutely necessary, they must figure out where they are in the pecking order.
+Introduce new chicks to the brooder slowly, put them in a place they can see each other but not touch for at least a day.
+When you do officially add them to the brooder, stick around and make sure they don’t get picked on too much – some pecking is normal, try to resist being “mom” and coming to the rescue unless absolutely necessary, they must figure out where they are in the pecking order.